-This project goes over the build of an DIY Atmospheric Water Generator that distills water from air.
+This project goes over the build of a DIY Atmospheric Water Generator that distills water from the air.
 This unit is made of aluminum and copper components so it is water safe and is drinkable.
 The water essentially is just pure distilled water just as clean as if it is distilled from a stovetop distiller.
 This setup works well in hot humid weather.
-Also acts a dehumidifier.
+Also acts as a dehumidifier.

-The materials you need to build this project are quarter inch copper tubing, soup can, half inch PVC pipe, 12V DC aquarium pump, aluminum foil, clear vinyl tubing, aluminum tray for collecting the distilled water, small styrofoam cooler box.
+The materials you need to build this project are quarter-inch copper tubing, soup can, half-inch PVC pipe, 12V DC aquarium pump, aluminum foil, clear vinyl tubing, and an aluminum tray for collecting the distilled water, small styrofoam cooler box.

-The water pump is then submerged in a chest box or bucket containing ice cold water.
+The water pump is then submerged in a chest box or bucket containing ice-cold water.
 The pump is started and water coming out of the box cooler is sent through the copper coil where it will start the condensation process.
 Here the water is chilled to below its dew point.
-If the water is warm, it wont cool the copper coil enough for the condensation to occur.
+If the water is warm, it won’t cool the copper coil enough for the condensation to occur.

 The colder the water and the more humid it is out, the faster the process of collecting distilled water.
 To improve the efficiency, you could squeeze the copper coils together.
 The more the coils, the more the water you can extract from air.